Hamiltonian simulation in the low-energy subspace: Methods

-where $\lambda= 1/(2Jdk)$ and $\alpha= eJ$. \end{lemma} The proof is in Supp.
-Mat.
-It follows from a result in Ref.~\cite{AKL16} on the action of a local interaction term on a quantum state of low energy, in combination with a series expansion of $e^{-is H_l}$.
+where $\alpha_1$ and $\alpha_2$ are positive constants. \end{lemma} The proof is in Supplementary Note 1.
+It follows from a result in Ref.~\cite{AKL16} on the action of a local interaction term on a quantum state of low-energy, in combination with a series expansion of $e^{-is H_l}$.
 While the local interaction term could generate support on arbitrarily high-energy states, that support is suppressed by a factor that decays exponentially in $\Lambda'-\Lambda$.

 Another key ingredient for proving Thm.~\ref{thm:mainthm} is the ability to replace evolutions under the $H_l$'s in a product formula by those under their effective low-energy versions (and vice versa) with bounded error.
 This is addressed by Lemma~\ref{lem:EffTimeLeak} below, which is a consequence of Lemma~\ref{lem:TimeLeak}.
-The proof is in Supp.
-Mat.
+The proof is in Supplementary Note 2, where we also provide tighter bounds that depend on $\Delta'$.